jaywhj/jaywhj.github.io/README.md

-## MaterialX Theme Template for MkDocs
+## MaterialX for MkDocs's minimalist theme template

 English | [简体中文](README_zh.md)

 <br />

-If you like this theme, light up your star ⭐️ in the top right corner, preview: https://jaywhj.github.io
+If you like this template, light up your star ⭐️ in the top right corner, preview: https://jaywhj.github.io

 ### Features